Efficient Diffusion Models for Vision: A Survey: Conclusion

 \begin{IEEEbiography}[{ }]{Anwaar Ulhaq} holds a PhD (Artificial Intelligence) from Monash University, Australia.
 He is working as a senior lecturer (AI) at the school of computing, Mathematics, and Engineering at Charles Sturt University, Australia.
 He has developed national and international recognition in computer vision and image processing.
 His research has been featured 16 times in national and international news venues, including ABC News and IFIP (UNESCO).
 He is an active member of IEEE, ACS and the Australian Academy of Sciences.
-As Deputy Leader of the Machine Vision and Digital Health Research Group (MaViDH), he provides leadership in Artificial Intelligence research and leverages his leadership vision and strategy to promote AI research by mentoring junior researchers in AI and supervising HDR students devising plans to increase research impact. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Naveed Akhtar} is a Sr. Lecturer (Machine Learning, AI and Data Science) at the Department of Computer Science and Software Engineering, UWA.
-He has published over 50 scientific papers in the world-leading sources in Computer Vision, Machine Learning and AI.
-He serve(d) as an Area Chair for IEEE CVPR, ECCV, IEEE WACV and an Associate Editor for IEEE Trans.
-Neural Networks and Learning System (TNNLS) and IEEE Access.
-He has also served as a Guest Editor for NCAA and Remote Sensing journals.
-His current research interests include explainable AI, deep learning, adversarial machine learning, 3D point cloud analysis and remote sensing. \end{IEEEbiography}
+As Deputy Leader of the Machine Vision and Digital Health Research Group (MaViDH), he provides leadership in Artificial Intelligence research and leverages his leadership vision and strategy to promote AI research by mentoring junior researchers in AI and supervising HDR students devising plans to increase research impact. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Naveed Akhtar} is a Senior Research Fellow at the University of Western Australia (UWA).
+He received his PhD in Computer Science from UWA and Master degree from Hochschule Bonn-Rhein-Sieg, Germany.
+He is a recipient of the prestigious fellowship by the Australian Office of National Intelligence.
+He is also a finalist of the Western Australia's Early Career Scientist of the Year 2021 and Universal Scientific Education and Research Network top 10 young scientist in Formal Sciences for 2021.
+He is an ACM Distinguished Speaker and serves an Associate Editor of IEEE Transactions on Neural Network and Learning Systems.
+He has also served as an Associate Editor for IEEE Access and Guest Editor of Neural Computing and Applications and Remote Sensing journals.
+His research is regularly published in the prestigious sources of computer vision, including IEEE Trans.~Pattern Analysis and Machine Intelligence, IEEE Conf.~on Computer Vision and Pattern Recognition (CVPR) and European Conference on Computer Vision (ECCV).
+He also served as an Area Chair for CVPR'22 and ECCV'22. \end{IEEEbiography}